 - Manage your account.
-Log on or use the app to manage your account and track progress.
+Log in or use the app to manage your account and track progress.

 - Set up recurring deposits.
 You can set up weekly, bi-weekly, monthly or bi-monthly recurring deposits to help reach your goals faster.

-- Speak with a financial advisor.
-If you need financial advice, need to change your goals or simply want to speak with a professional, set up a free appointment with one of SoFi’s financial advisors.
+- Speak with a financial adviser.
+If you need financial advice, need to change your goals or simply want to speak with a professional, set up a free appointment with one of SoFi’s financial advisers.